-212 8.1 Overview
+210 8.1 Overview

 An asynchronous event that is initiated from an external source has additional requirements and hence additional API features.
 These features are captured by the ActiveEvent interface.
 Since external events do not have a full execution context of their own, this category of events must provide an alternate execution context.
 In order to give the programmer control over this execution context, the specification defines the abstract class ActiveEventDispatcher to provide execution context for dispatching.
-Subclasses provide a trigger method for initiating dispatching.
+By convention, subclasses provide a trigger method for initiating dispatching.
 Triggering simply informs this execution context to start dispatching.
 The trigger method is not defined in ActiveEventDispatcher, since some classes need a trigger method with an argument and others do not.
 The types of ActiveEvent supported are described in subsequent chapters.

 An AEH is a schedulable embodying code that is released for execution in response to the occurrence of an associated event.
 Each AEH behaves as if it is executed by a RealtimeThread except that it is not permitted to use the waitForNextRelease() method.
 There is not necessarily a separate realtime thread for each AEH, but the server realtime thread (returned by currentRealtimeThread()) remains constant during each execution of the handleAsyncEvent() method.
 The interface BoundAsyncBaseEventHandler is used to mark subclasses of AsyncBaseEventHandler, such as BoundAsyncEventHandler, which have a dedicated realtime server thread.
 Such a server thread is associated with one and only one bound AEH for the lifetime of that AEH.
-An event count (called fireCount) is maintained so that a handler can cope with event bursts-situations where an event occurs more frequently than its handler can respond.